aubreyrees/pluggable-list/README.rst

 and are called multiple times for batch operations such as extend, accessing the list using a slice, etc.

-It addition to these callbacks can be invoked:
+It addition to this, functions can be registered as callbacks to be invoked:

 * before and after any operation that modifies or fetches any information from the list is run;